apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 36. Select the __Run__ button.

-__NOTE:__ If your project is not working as expected in the Simulator, please take a note of any errors in the console log in Xcode for clues.
+__NOTE__: If your project is not working as expected in the Simulator, please take a note of any errors in the console log in Xcode for clues.

 ## Upgrading 1.8.x projects to 1.9.0 ##